 How do we test mattresses?

 As we understand the impact of sleep positions and the subjective nature of mattress testing, we ask our reviewers to be open about their sleep habits and preferences.
-This means you can relate your own needs to those of our reviewer, when choosing a mattress.
+This means you can relate your own needs to those of our reviewers when choosing a mattress.

 How do we test grills?